-Tess was born and raised in California's Central Valley.
-She completed her BSc in Biochemistry & Molecular Biology in 2017 at the University of California, Santa Cruz.
-After graduation, she moved back to the Central Valley to pursue a graduate degree in Chemistry at California State University, Fresno.
-She is currently working as a Graduate Writing Consultant, Introductory General Chemistry Lab Instructor, and Chemistry Researcher.
+Tess was born and raised in Hanford, Ca. She completed her BSc in Biochemistry & Molecular Biology in 2017 at the University of California, Santa Cruz.
+After graduation, she moved back to the Central Valley to pursue a graduate degree in chemistry with a focus in education at California State University, Fresno.
+She is currently working as a College Success Specialist for The Wonderful Company.

 Due to Tess' unique background as a woman of color in the sciences, she has partnered with countless outreach organizations to promote diversity in STEM.
-She has partnered with the non-profit Expanding Your Horizons that encourages young girls to pursue careers and mentors in STEM; the non-profit Latino Youth Leadership Academy that introduces POC to careers in STEM; CalTEACH a University of California initiative aimed to train and recruit highly qualified high school STEM teachers to high-risk schools; the non-profit Education and Leadership Foundation where she taught an intensive on medical sciences to over 200 minority high school students; and Project SEED an educational outreach initiative by the USDA and ACS that immerses economically disadvantaged high school students in hands-on research in the fields of chemistry and engineering.
+She has partnered with the non-profit Expanding Your Horizons that encourages young girls to pursue careers and mentors in STEM; the non-profit Latino Youth Leadership Academy that introduces POC to careers in STEM; CalTEACH a University of California initiative aimed to train and recruit highly qualified high school STEM teachers to underserved schools; the non-profit Education and Leadership Foundation where she taught an intensive on medical sciences to over 200 minority high school students; Project SEED an educational outreach initiative by the USDA and ACS that immerses economically disadvantaged high school students in hands-on research in the fields of chemistry and engineering; and many more.